hhroig/Bayesian-Earthquake-Risk-Estimation/README.md

 We propose two approaches based on Bayesian Poisson Regression.
 First, to regresses the non-zero responses in terms of the covariates in matrix $X$, including a (previous) Bayesian Variable Selection procedure.
 Second, to take into account the spatial structure of the observed area, thus we include an Intrinsic Conditional Auto-Regressive (ICAR) component, in order to explain the correlation between neighboring regions.

+## About data included in repository

+All quakes data (with transformations) is available, but fits from Stan are too big to commit!
+Contact author if these fits are desired!

 ## REFERENCES
 [1] Prior choice recommendations, https://github.com/stan-dev/stan/wiki/Prior-ChoiceRecommendations.
 Consulted on November 29th, 2018.